 What Can You Do?

 Fresh air: Adding plants to the working environment will create cleaner air to breathe, resulting in healthier employees.
-Plants absorb indoor air pollution and increase oxygen – NASA has released their own list of the best indoor plants.
+Plants absorb indoor air pollution and increase oxygen.
+ABC’s Gardening Australia has ideas and care tips for pots in small spaces.

 Establish a Green Team: Maybe they’re part of your Health and Safety Committee, or maybe they stand alone, but having a group of people dedicated to determining how to best introduce green initiatives in the workplace shows commitment and support through empowering staff to get involved.

 Commit: If a green focus is something that reflects your organisation’s values, say so.
-Talk about the commitment you have to make a positive environmental and mental impact in your values and mission.
+Talk about the commitment you have to make a positive environmental and mental impact on your values and mission.

 Make it easy: If there are ways of supplying resources within your organisation in a sustainable way, prioritise that.
 Whether that’s the toilet paper you use, your energy company, the tea and coffee; what changes can you make to show your staff that you’re committed.
 This also means that your staff are giving back without changing any habits, but it’s still a step toward change.